-Commercial lighting can represent 10% to 25% of your total energy use so upgrades can make a real difference on your electric costs.
+Commercial lighting can represent 10 to 25 percent of your total energy use.
+So, upgrades can make a real difference on your electric costs.

-Commercial customers can receive $300 for each kilowatt of electricity a new lighting system saves!
+Commercial customers can receive $300 for each kilowatt of electricity saved by a new lighting system!

 Columbia Water & Light also offers a low interest loan program to help you finance the upgrade.